-Vote CASE-BY-CASE on management proposals seeking approval to exchange/reprice options taking into consideration the following factors:
+Vote case-by-case on management proposals seeking approval to exchange/reprice options taking into consideration the following factors:

-- Historic trading patterns: the stock price should not be so volatile that the options are likely to be back "in-the-money" over the near term; - Rationale for the re-pricing: was the stock price decline beyond management's control? - Option vesting: does the new option vest immediately or is there a black-out period? - Term of the option: the term should remain the same as that of the replaced option; - Exercise price: should be set at fair market or a premium to market;

-- Participants: the plan should be broad-based and executive officers and directors should be excluded; - Is this a value-for-value exchange? - Are surrendered stock options added back to the plan reserve?
+- Historic trading patterns: the stock price should not be so volatile that the options are likely to be back "in-the-money" over the near term; - Rationale for the re-pricing: was the stock price decline beyond management's control? - > Option vesting: does the new option vest immediately or is there a black-out period? - > Term of the option: the term should remain the same as that of the replaced option; - > Exercise price: should be set at fair market or a premium to market; - > Participants: the plan should be broad-based and executive officers and directors should be excluded; - Is this a value-for-value exchange? - Are surrendered stock options added back to the plan reserve?

-If the surrendered options are added back to the equity plans for re-issuance, then we will also take into consideration the impact on the company's equity plans and its three-year average burn rate.
+If the surrendered options are added back to the equity plans for re-issuance, then Taft-Hartley Advisory Services will also take into consideration the impact on the company's equity plans and its three-year average burn rate.

-In addition to the above considerations, we will evaluate the intent, rationale, and timing of the repricing proposal.
+In addition to the above considerations, Taft-Hartley Advisory Services will evaluate the intent, rationale, and timing of the repricing proposal.
 The proposal should clearly articulate why the board is choosing to conduct an exchange program at this point in time.
 Repricing underwater options after a recent precipitous drop in the company's stock price demonstrates poor timing.
-We do not view market deterioration, in and of itself, as an acceptable reason for companies to reprice stock options and/or reset goals under performance plans.
-Repricing after a recent decline in stock price triggers additional scrutiny and may warrant a vote AGAINST the proposal.
+Taft-Hartley Advisory Services do not view market deterioration, in and of itself, as an acceptable reason for companies to reprice stock options and/or reset goals under performance plans.
+Repricing after a recent decline in stock price triggers additional scrutiny and may warrant a vote against the proposal.
 At a minimum, the decline should not have happened within the past year.
-We also consider the terms of the surrendered options, such as the grant date, exercise price and vesting schedule.
+Taft-Hartley Advisory Services also consider the terms of the surrendered options, such as the grant date, exercise price and vesting schedule.
 Grant dates of surrendered options should be far enough back (two to three years) so as not to suggest that repricings are being done to take advantage of short-term downward price movements.
 Similarly, the exercise price of surrendered options should be above the 52-week high for the stock price.